 (7) Conducts appropriate periodic IMS reviews and assessments, reconciliations, comparisons and trending of data, and other auditing and assessment activities to effect change and continual improvement.
 Monitoring shall include assessment of the quality of performance over time and assurance that the findings of audits and other reviews are promptly resolved.

-This NPD is applicable to NASA Headquarters (HQ) and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This NPD also applies to the Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center (FFRDC), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.
+a.
+This NASA Policy Directive (NPD) is applicable to NASA Headquarters (HQ) and NASA Centers, including Component Facilities and Technical and Service Support Centers.
+This directive is applicable to other contractors, recipients of grants or cooperative agreements, or parties to agreements only to the extent specified in contracts, grants, or cooperative agreement, or other agreements.

 a.
 National Technology Transfer and Advancement Act of 1995,15 U.S.C. § 272 note (Utilization of Consensus Standards by Federal Agencies), sec.
 12(d) (Pub.
 L. 104-113, as amended by Pub.
 L. 107-107).

 a.
 Federal Managers' Financial Integrity Act of 1982, 31 U.S.C. § 3512.

-a.
-OMB Circular A-123, Management's Responsibility for Internal Control.
+b.
+OMB Circular No. A-123 (Revised), Management's Responsibility for Enterprise Risk Management and Internal Control.

 c.
 NPD 1000.0, NASA Governance and Strategic Management Handbook.

 d.
 NPD 1000.3, The NASA Organization.

 a.
 The Deputy Administrator shall: